stoic-roboticist/kmriiwa_ws_devel/src/kmr_slam_toolbox/README.md

 - Navigation2
 - SLAM_Toolbox (should be included with Navigation2)

-- Be connected to the KMR using kmr_communications.
+- Be connected to the KMR using kmr_communications or launch gazebo.
 	- Having the nodes on the KMR launched and communicating with the external computer

 ## 3 - Run: